Apr 17, 2025

 How much is car insurance for new drivers in B.C.?

-In September 2019, Global News interviewed a 20-year-old student named Emily Nelson who paid $5,000 for a used car, and then got a bill for nearly $6,000 for her first year of insurance coverage through ICBC.
+In September 2019, Global News interviewed a 20-year-old student named Emily Nelson who paid $5,000 for a used car and then got a bill for nearly $6,000 for her first year of coverage through ICBC.

-A month later, the Vancouver Province newspaper wrote about 18-year-old Izabella Bryant, who bought a used car for a little more than $10,000, and then discovered her insurance would cost $5,300.
-Those annual premiums add up to monthly insurance costs of $400 to $500.
+A month later, the Vancouver Province wrote about 18-year-old Izabella Bryant, who bought a used car for just over $10,000 and then discovered her insurance would cost $5,300.
+Those annual premiums added up to monthly costs of $400 to $500.

-While those are extreme examples of what it can cost a new driver to insure a vehicle in B.C., RateLab.ca’s latest data puts the average annual premium for a first-time car buyer at $3,194 – or nearly $270 per month – which is the second-highest rate in Canada after Ontario.
+While those are extreme examples, RateLab.ca’s latest data puts the average annual premium for a first-time car buyer at $3,194—or nearly $270 per month—which remains among the highest in Canada.

 How much is car insurance in B.C. for more experienced drivers?